jasonsbarr/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+> Adaptive websites only change at certain points to conform to a design spec based on certain viewport sizes.
+Responsive websites change at any given point necessary to render well on any screen size.
+In practice this should mean a responsive site will be usable on any device with any size viewport, whereas an adaptive site will be limited in terms of the viewports with which it will work fully.

 2. Describe what it means to be mobile first vs desktop first.

+> Mobile first simply means you begin designing and building your site with the mobile display as your guide.
+That means scaling down the size, but also prioritizing content, making decisions about interactivity and visual effects given that mobile devices don't do `:hover` states the same way as desktops, etc.

+> Desktop first means starting with the full size display and working your way down.
+In practice this can make it more difficult to adjust to the limitations of mobile devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+> It lets developers who are too lazy to do the math think of `rem`s in terms of `px` * 10, e.g. `1rem` = `12px` (just kidding about the lazy thing, mostly).
+It has the drawback of assuming a default browser text size, which means if someone has changed that in their browser settings havoc could ensue.
+I personally am not a fan of the practice, if you couldn't tell. ;)

 4. How would you describe preprocessing to someone new to CSS?

+> Preprocessing CSS gives you extra abilities that aren't (or at least aren't all) part of the CSS standard that make various aspects of writing CSS one or more of simpler, more logical, or more organized.
+The code you write is then converted by the computer into standard CSS so a browser can use it.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+> My favorite part is the ability to use mixins and variables to make stylesheet development more like actual programming where things can be defined once and then used repeatedly.
+The most difficult part for me was remembering to use LESS syntax instead of Sass, which is what I'm used to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.